 6. In order to determine the existence of any possible disqualifications, prior to accepting any government position the professional must report thereon in writing to the division responsible for the human resources function of the Iberdrola Group company to which the professional belongs.
-This division shall in turn inform the Compliance Unit or the compliance division of the corresponding company of the Group, as applicable.
+This division shall in turn inform the compliance unit of the corresponding company of the Group, as applicable.